The evolution of low-mass central galaxies in the vicinity of massive structures and its impact on the two-halo conformity: The evolution of low-mass central galaxies

 The scenario in MDPL2-SAG, on the other hand, shows that Q target galaxies experienced more gas loss than their SF counterpart, which drives the quenching of these galaxies at $z = 0$.
 The drop in gas mass is even more dramatic compared to TNG300, a similar behavior as found for the host halo mass in Q galaxies.
-This behaves similarly to the findings by \cite{Salerno_2022}, where galaxies in infall and filamentary regions exhibit a drop in the mass of hot gas from $z \sim 0.5$ to the present.
+This decrease in gas mass behaves similarly to the findings by \cite{Salerno_2022}, where galaxies in infall and filamentary regions exhibit a drop in the mass of hot gas from $z \sim 0.5$ to the present.
 The median values in the gas mass at $z=0$ for the target galaxies are log$_{10}$(M$_{\rm gas}$/\msun) = 9.911 and 10.587 for Q and SF galaxies.
 If we compare the median trends with the control sample, no major differences are found for SF galaxies.
 Instead, Q control galaxies exhibit a slight drop in the last snapshots, which was not observed in TNG300.
 The median values for control galaxies reach log$_{10}$(M$_{\rm gas}$/\msun) = 10.367 and 10.616 for Q and SF galaxies.

 As a summary of the gas mass, both TNG300 and MDPL2-SAG galaxy catalogs qualitatively follow the same trend in the evolution of galaxies inhabiting near massive groups and clusters.
-For the control galaxies, small differences arise mainly in the gas mass for the quenched galaxies.
+For the control galaxies, small differences arise mainly in the gas mass for the Q galaxies at $z \lesssim 0.1$ because of a small decrease in MDPL2-SAG.
+The latter might be connected to the slight drop in v$_{\rm max}$ and M$_{\rm 200}$ for these galaxies.